bosonprotocol/contracts/testGameTree/readme.md

 # GAME TREE SCENARIOS
 #### These tests cover the overall game tree scenarios
-The tests run against Rinkeby and perform assertions on event parameters.
-Because the provider sometimes misses events, test scenarios occassionally randomly fail with the message about not being able to reference `returnValues` on `undefined`.
-If this happens, re-run the test.
+The tests run against a local Ganache instance and perform assertions on event parameters.
+By default, the build system automates starting and stopping Ganache on a free port in the background ready for each test run.

-The tests can also be run locally by deploying to a local ganache instance and then configuring  local contract addresses and buyer/seller addresses and private keys in config.js.
-Comment out the Rinkeby provider and uncomment the local provider.
-The tests to not use the "time machine" utility to advance time or blocks, so scenario 13 does not always run properly against a local ganache instance.

 ### How To Run

-- Install the dependencies: `npm install`.
-- Copy `testGameTree/helpers/config.example.js` to  `testGameTree/helpers/config.js` and update it with current Rinkeby contract addresses.
-- Compile the contracts: `truffle compile`.
+* Carry out the configuration instructions in the main [README.md](../README.md)
-- To run tests:
+* To run the gametree tests:  `./go tests:gametree`
-    - Run the tests with saving the logs: `npm run test:gametree >> log.txt`.
-        - These logs can be found in `log.txt`.
-    - Run the tests without saving the logs `npm run test:gametree`.
+* This kicks off a task in the Ruby rakefile

 ### Scenarios